PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 References
   The memory address of an object.

+Regular Expression
+  Regular expressions are used for pattern matching within strings.
+They are part of the `<regex>` library that provides tools to define, search, and manipulate patterns in text.

 Reserved Characters
   Some characters cannot be freely used because they have special meaning in the syntax.
 Some may be overloaded.
 Examples: `#`, `\`, arithmetic operators, comparison operators, punctuation symbols.